"I am compelled to do evil, regardless of its utility.

 Quackerjack: Course not!
 Then it would be a water engine.

-Megavolt (Looks around nervously): Uh...
+Megavolt [Looks around nervously]: Uh...
 Got one of those?

-In the Grand Finale of Transformers: Beast Wars, Megatron picks up the Villain Ball by deciding to kill the entirely helpless human village before the armed Maximals, and was attacked while waiting for it to recharge.
+- In the Grand Finale of Transformers: Beast Wars, Megatron picks up the Villain Ball by deciding to kill the entirely helpless human village before the armed Maximals, and was attacked while waiting for it to recharge.
 To add insult to injury somehow the attack failed, and it appeared the only ones who died were Quickstrike and Inferno.

-Dick Dastardly of Wacky Races is on the low end of evil, always wanting to cheat to win, but finds himself, despite pulling ahead numerous times, stopping to try and sabotage the racers ability to race, despite having a huge lead.
+- Dick Dastardly is on the low end of evil, always wanting to cheat to win, but finds himself, despite pulling ahead numerous times, stopping to try and sabotage the racers ability to race, despite having a huge lead.
 In the unaired pilot for Wacky Races Forever, Dick gets ahead, takes a nap, has a conversation with his boss, disobeys a direct order to win because he's got it in his head that this was a coded message telling him to do the opposite, and then drives toward the other racers to try and drive a giant cheese wedge into his opponents... despite being only a few feet from the finish line.
 Dastardly openly declares it's because he can't win fairly, he has to cheat.

-Though this was almost subverted in one episode where Dastardly, at the end of his rope, decides he's going to win fairly, and immediately blows past all the racers....only to stop to sign an autograph for Muttley, costing him the race.
+- Though this was almost subverted in one episode where Dastardly, at the end of his rope, decides he's going to win fairly, and immediately blows past all the racers....only to stop to sign an autograph for Muttley, costing him the race.

-There was another instance he almost won, but he just has to extend the nose of the Mean Machine to make sure he gets in first, resulting in him getting disqualified.
-Another time, he's one of the racers tied for the lead, untill he hears it will be a photo finish, causing him to immediately stop, get out of the car and pose.
+- There was another instance he almost won, but he just has to extend the nose of the Mean Machine to make sure he gets in first, resulting in him getting disqualified.
+Another time, he's one of the racers tied for the lead, until he hears it will be a photo finish, causing him to immediately stop, get out of the car and pose.

-Lampshaded in Justice League Unlimited: The Flash, stuck in the body of Lex Luthor (don't ask), has to keep up the charade of being Luthor in front of a gang of supervillains.
+- Lampshaded in Justice League Unlimited: The Flash, stuck in the body of Lex Luthor (don't ask), has to keep up the charade of being Luthor in front of a gang of supervillains.
 The problem is, all-around-good-guy Flash has no idea how to act like a bad guy, much less one as suave as Luthor, which leads to this exchange as he's walking out of the bathroom: